dymodi/dymodi.github.io/Research/Literature-Reviews/Eagle-Related-Works.md

 [13] Park, M., Song, Y., Lee, J., & Paek, J. (2016, October). **Design and Implementation of a smart chair system for IoT**.
 In Information and Communication Technology Convergence (ICTC), 2016 International Conference on (pp. 1200-1203).
 IEEE.

 [14] Srinivasan, V. S., Kumar, T., & Yasarapu, D. K. (2016, May). **Raspberry Pi and iBeacons as environmental data monitors and the potential applications in a growing BigData ecosystem**.
 In Recent Trends in Electronics, Information & Communication Technology (RTEICT), IEEE International Conference on (pp. 961-965).
 IEEE.

+[15] Thomas Chiu, David Calero Luis, and Vinesh Jethva.
+2017. **Internet of Things BLE Security**.
+In Proceedings of the 6th Annual Conference on Research in Information Technology (RIIT '17).
+ACM, New York, NY, USA, 37-37.
+DOI: https://doi.org/10.1145/3125649.3125656

+[16] Xiaokun Yang and Xianlong He.
+2017. **Establishing a BLE mesh network with fabricated CSRmesh devices: demo abstract**.
+In Proceedings of the Second ACM/IEEE Symposium on Edge Computing (SEC '17).
+ACM, New York, NY, USA, Article 34, 2 pages.
+DOI: https://doi.org/10.1145/3132211.3132460

+[17] Afonso, J. A., Sousa, R. A., Ferreira, J. C., Monteiro, V. D. F., Pedrosa, D. D. R., & Afonso, J. L. (2017). **IoT system for anytime/anywhere monitoring and control of vehicles’ parameters**.